Mary Kay: Cars

-Retail sales earnings
+Consultants

-Mary Kay Independent Beauty Consultants earn a 50% gross profit on products they sell at full retail price.
+There are two ways for Mary Kay consultants to earn money in Mary Kay: recruiting and retail sales.
+Recruiting commission earnings reflects the commission and bonuses of 4, 9 or 13% that one earns from the wholesale purchases of MK products by their team or unit.
+Consultants may also earn a 50% gross profit on products they sell at full retail price.
 There is no tracking by the company of actual sales.
 The quoted figure of US$1,057.14 per year (2015) for the average consultant derives from dividing the annual wholesale sales by Mary Kay Inc., by the number of Mary Kay consultants.
-This figure does not account for product returns, eBay, auctions, sales at a discount, and purchases by "personal use consultants"—all of which would lower this figure.

-Consultant turnover rate

-A 68.6% per annum turnover figure has been calculated based upon information supplied by Mary Kay (USA) to the Federal Trade Commission.
+Based upon information supplied by Mary Kay (USA) to the Federal Trade Commission, Mary Kay has a 68.6% per annum turnover rate.
 An 85% per annum turnover figure has been calculated, based upon the data supplied by Mary Kay (Canada).
-That document excludes individuals who earn a commission and are in the company for less than one year.
+This excludes individuals who earn a commission and are in the company for less than one year.
 It also excludes individuals who are in the company for more than one year but do not earn a commission check.

+Each year the company holds an annual conference and seminar in Dallas, TX.
+The conference consists of four consecutive events over two weeks.

+Research

+In 2023, Mary Kay announced a partnership with the European Society for Dermatological Research (ESDR), a non-profit, to create a grant program.
+The program will grant two scientists $20,000 to go towards research relating to skin health and diseases.
+Mary Kay stated that the goal would be to treat people who suffer from skin and venereal diseases.
+Dr. Michael Cangkrama of Switzerland and Dr. Clarisse Ganier of the UK received the grant.